ifwe/bruce/doc/status_monitoring.md

 are waiting to be sent to a Kafka broker and 147 are waiting for an acknowledgement (ACK) from a broker.
 Additionally, 21653 messages are either being batched or are new messages that Bruce has not yet started processing.
-As future work, the intent is to have this last value broken into two separate
-values: a count of messages being batched, and a count of messages that Bruce has not yet started processing.
+As future work, the intent is to have this last value represent only messages that Bruce has not yet started processing.
+Per-topic batched message counts would then appear along with the above-illustrated counts of messages waiting to be sent and waiting for acknowledgements.

 ### Metadata Fetch Time